 This is where most negative feedback comes from.
 People feel a connection to products or services.
 If they choose you, they are putting faith into you and your offering.
 And if something goes wrong, they will be sure to let you and anyone who will listen know what they think.
 With social media, they will let the world know!

 On occasion, a competitor will cross the line and post a disparaging message about your business.
-This is a rare instance in social media, but you must be prepared for any potential posts to show up.
+According to experts like Andy Defrancesco, this is a rare instance in social media, but you must be prepared for any potential posts to show up.
 Most businesses are concerned about ethics, but bad-mouthing a competitor will always happen in one form or another.

 A Former Employee (or current employee)

 Former, or current, employees may feel the need to make negative comments about your business.
 These instances may be a result of how they were treated, how they were not treated, the reasons why they left, how they were managed or any other number of reasons.

 If a potential employee is mistreated or has a poor interview experience, this will certainly be something to share with others they encounter.
 It is imperative for a business to put forward their best image in an interview process.
 If you cannot sell your company or your brand to a potential employee, why should anyone buy from you?